• Skip to primary navigation

 This is where it gets FUN!!

 Decide how you want your stripes to appear and tape your piece.
 For this one, I wanted a large center stripe with two thinner stripes on either side.
-I would love to say that I’m one of those people who measures things to the T, but I don’t.
+I would love to say that I’m one of those people who measure things to the T, but I don’t.
 I eyeball it.
 I tend to trust my eye more than I trust my math skills!

 Think about your piece, notice the curves and lines and plan accordingly.